Multi cluster setup with istio

 istioctl pc all shell-646599f59c-r2s6r -n test | grep laxlax.secure.svc.cluster.local 80 - outbound EDS172.20.218.71 80 Trans: raw_buffer; App: HTTP Route: lax.secure.svc.cluster.local:80172.20.218.71 80 ALL Cluster: outbound|80||lax.secure.svc.cluster.local

-3. CA serial should match on both clusters
+3. CA serial should match on both clusters, if mTLS is not working

 istioctl pc all <pod> | grep -i ROOTCA